marina601/discover-malta/TESTING.md

    - Hover over each card and confirm the `box-shadow` property is changing
    - Hover over each title of the category and confirm background colour is changing as expected
    - Click on each category title and confirm it takes you to the page which displays trips only under a specific category.
 The trip count displays the correct number of results returned.
-   - Click on the 'last minute deals' category and confirm the no trips are displayed, the trip count is showing 0 and a message displayed to the user.
+   - Click on the 'last minute deals' category and confirm the no trips are displayed, the trip count is showing 0 and a message is displayed to the user.

 5. Call to Action
   - View all trips call to action button appears at the bottom of the page.